data98priyanka/Evereve-Product-Marketing-Analytics-Business-Growth-AWS-ETL-Automation-BI-Dashboard/README.md

   ----
   ## 📥 Data Ingestion & Source Systems (Real Case Scenario) --

-This analysis is based on large-scale, multi-source enterprise data ingested from both operational and digital platforms across the organization.
 Raw data was received in multiple structured and semi-structured formats, including **JSON**, **CSV**, and **Parquet**, **Databases**, and integrated into the analytics environment through standardized ingestion pipelines.

 **Raw Data source systems included:**